coinvest518/aurara/frontend_design_layout.md

 # Frontend Design and Layout Documentation

 ## Overview
-This document captures the design and layout principles for the Aurora AI Companion frontend.
+This document captures the design and layout principles for the Aurarora AI Companion frontend.
 It serves as a reference to ensure consistency and to document what is working well.

 ---